antononcube/RakuForPrediction-book/Articles/DSL-Bulgarian.md

 - The following section discusses the general software engineering strategy, and related design and implementation.

+- The last section gives implementation details that exemplify some of the steps in the software strategy section.

+- Multiple references are given that provide further description, explanations, and examples of the discussed features.

 ------

 ## Data query (wrangling) workflows